Make a Gift

 Gifts to the School of Education increase our ability to sustain academic programs, support student research, enhance our teaching spaces, and help recruit and retain the very best students into our distinctive graduate programs.
 With ~ $25M in sponsored research projects underway, our faculty and students are demonstrating what it means to be life-long learners and servant leaders each and every day.
 Through education, applied research, and advocacy, we are, indeed, changing the world.
 Join us in our mission to be a global catalyst for individual and social transformation.

-Director, VT School of Education
+Interim Director, VT School of Education

 What Your Gift Creates